Overview of Triggers

 A trigger always applies to new data only.
 For example, a trigger can prevent a DML statement from inserting a

-values that were inserted into the column before the trigger was defined or while the trigger was disabled.
+NULL value into a database column, but the column might contain NULL values that were inserted into the column before the trigger was defined or while the trigger was disabled.

 A constraint can apply either to new data only (like a trigger) or to both new and existing data.
 Constraint behavior depends on constraint state.